blakedebray/individual-development-plan/README.md

 When enabled and configured, [this action](./.github/workflows/reflection_reminder.yml) will run on a weekly (Monday) schedule to automatically create a "reflection" issue that can be updated throughout the week.

 To use this action:
-- Create a personal access token (`ACTIONS_REFLECTION_PAT`) with the ability to write issues.
+- Create a secret (`ACTIONS_REFLECTION_PAT`), using a personal access token with the permission to write issues.
-- Enable the workflow
+- Ensure the workflow is enabled.

 This will run on a schedule or can be run manually.
 The title will default to the current work week's date range and populate the issue body based on [this template](./.github/content-templates/reflection.md).